D3PSI/flappy-ai/README.md

 ## Beginner-Level AI and Game-Programming

 This repository defines an entry project for genetic algorithms and AI.
 It serves as a learning-aid for my dear friend and myself.
 This project is written in Java and requires a Java Version 8 or higher.
-Java 13 is recommended to compile it for youself, even though unit tests do not want to work at the moment with Java 13.
-We are working on that, but since it is not very important we may as well just forget about it.
+Java 13 is recommended to compile it for youself.

 Flappy-AI makes use of hardware acceleration through LWJGL's OpenGL 4.5 bindings.
 It uses a genetic algorithm to beat the game and create the perfect Flappy Bird Artificial Intelligence.